 The bail process is one of the most fundamental steps in the criminal process.
 Whether you or someone dear to you is released, and the conditions of that release, will set the stage for the rest of the proceedings.

-For many alleged crimes, you or your loved one may be released by a Calgary Police Officer or RCMP Officer directly.
+For many alleged crimes, you or your loved one may be released by a peace officer directly.
 However, factors such as the circumstances of the crime and the existence of a criminal record may make it necessary to hold a formal bail hearing.

-If a formal bail hearing is requiredthe person charged is usually detained in custody for a prolonged period while awaiting the next available justice of the peace or provincial court judge.
-In Calgary, accused persons are detained and taken to the Court Services Section (also know as the : Arrest Processing Unit) at the Spyhill Service Centre.
-The exact address is:
+In such cases the person charged is usually detained in custody for a prolonged period while awaiting the next available justice of the peace or provincial court judge.
+In Alberta, accused persons are detained and taken to what is called the Court Services Section (aka Arrest Processing Unit) in the nearest city.
+The police will not release any information, nor will they confirm if the person is being held there unless the caller is a lawyer or the person detained is a minor.

 Types of Release